rmera/gomd/README.md

 If you wish to use the xtc-enabled binary, you need to have the xdrfile 1.1 library from Gromacs installed (i.e. its location must be added to LD_LIBRARY_PATH).

 ##  Compilation
 goMD works with the current release version of goChem.
-It also requires the silly chemical utils (github.com/rmera/scu) and the xdrfile library from Gromacs (www.gromacs.com).
+It also requires the silly chemical utils (github.com/rmera/scu) and, if XTC file format support is needed, the xdrfile library from Gromacs (www.gromacs.com).
 As it uses modules, you can simply use the following command:

 ```
 go install github.com/rmera/gomd